The San Francisco Marathon will return to its normal summer date, July 24th, 2022

 The Full Marathon includes 16 water stops where you can find water, electrolyte, medical, and toilets.
 Water stops 5 and 10 include GU energy chews.

-To submit a timing question or request a correction be made to your results, please complete a request form (link on the top right).
+To submit a timing question or request a correction be made to your results, please complete a request form.

 Each of our challenges are unique and require different qualifying criteria.
 To learn about each challenge and the eligibility involved, visit our Challenges page.

 To confirm your challenge eligibility, please visit our Challenge Eligibility Look-Up.

 Yes, runner shuttles will be offered, please check the individual race pages for specific information.

 No, BART does not run early enough to get you to the Start Line.
 The San Francisco Marathon will be offering early morning bus service from 6 Bay Area BART stations.
 Visit our Travel and Lodging page for information on pick-up times and locations.